oracle-devrel/oci-arch-queue-demo/README.md

 #### Executing the demo

-Using the provided script means we can run with Groovy  or Java using the command:
+Rename the template script file and adjust the parameters as necessary (see below for more detail).
+Using the copied script means we can run with Groovy  or Java using the command:

 `standalone-queue.bat groovy consume`